Hanako-san: In popular culture

 The Hanako-san character has appeared in film, literature, manga, anime, and video games.
 She made her first cinematic appearance in the 1995 film Toire no Hanako-san, directed by Joji Matsuoka, in which she is depicted as the benevolent spirit of a girl who committed suicide, and who haunts the toilet of a school.
 She was later depicted in the 1998 film Shinsei Toire no Hanako-san, directed by Yukihiko Tsutsumi, in which she is portrayed as a vengeful ghost who haunts the middle school that she attended before she died.
 She is also depicted in the 2013 films Toire no Hanako-san: Shin Gekijōban, directed by Masafumi Yamada, and Senritsu Kaiki File Kowasugi!
 File 04: The Truth!
 Hanako-san in the Toilet, directed by Koji Shiraishi.

 Hanako-san appears in the manga series Hanako and the Terror of Allegory, written and illustrated by Sakae Esuno, as the roommate and friend of Daisuke Aso, a private detective who investigates urban legends.
 Hanako-san has also been depicted in the manga series Toilet-Bound Hanako-kun by AidaIro—which debuted in 2014—in which the character is portrayed as a young boy.
 An anime television series adaptation of Toilet-Bound Hanako-kun produced by Lerche premiered in early 2020.
 Other anime series which feature the Hanako-san character include Kyōkai no Rinne, GeGeGe no Kitarō, and Ghost Stories.
 Hanako-san also appears in the anime and video game franchise Yo-kai Watch but is renamed Toiletta in the English versions.

 The Hanako-san legend was also incorporated into the 2020 young adult short story "Who's at the Door?".

+Hanako-San also appears in the popular occult based manga Dandadan.

 14th Generation Toilet Hanako-san (十四代目トイレの花子さん) is a Japanese idol whose persona is based on Hanako-san.
 Her music encompasses many of the themes of the Hanako-san legend, including violence, death, revenge, and psychosexual issues.

 Hanako has also been seen in the game Spirit Hunter: Death Mark II as the first ghost the main protagonist faces.
 In Breath of Fire II, at the Magic School in HomeTown, there is a female NPC in the upstairs bathroom.
 If you talk to her, you get the dialogue: "Aaaugh!
 It's Hanako!"

+The urban legend is the subject of the 2022 single "HANAKO" by the Japanese girl group Atarashii Gakko!.
+The single's music video features the group writing the legend on a chalk board, before going into the bathroom to summon Hanako-san.
+The video concludes with the group's leader, Suzuka, emerging from the stall dressed as Hanako-san.